 - If you need to send your GA data to multiple destinations other than the Power BI dashboard, you'll have to make each connection manually and monitor them individually.

-Connecting Google Analytics to Power BI using Dataddo
+Connecting Google Analytics to Power BI for FREE using Dataddo

 Starting from your Dataddo control panel, go to the Sources page and select New Source.